chevron-up

 Bronze medal celebrating J. F. Blumenbach’s doctoral jubilee in 1825, with his portrait by Heinrich Gube.
 Bronze.
 Private collection.
 Further information.

-Biographical literature about Blumenbach
+Biographical sources and literature on Blumenbach

-Autobiographical texts Contemporary biographical accounts Biographical studies
+Personnel file Autobiographical texts Contemporary accounts Biographical studies

 There are three autobiographical texts by Blumenbach: